mandele1999/excel-report-automation/README.md

 ### Executable Build

-This tool has been packaged into a .exe using PyInstaller for clients without Python.
+This tool has been packaged into an .exe using PyInstaller for clients without Python.
 **Not included here.**

 Build instructions (if needed):